Definition of Demographics and Uses in Advertising

 Secondary Target Audience: Anyone else who shops in grocery stores, between the ages of 8 to 80.
 Any income level.

 Using demographics in the preceding ways can highly impact the success, or failure, of an advertising campaign.
 If the research is incorrect, or the assumptions a little off, the demographic information can actually cause a campaign to crash and burn.

 Research may suggest the product should be aimed at older white males who own their own homes and are happily married.
-But, in actuality, the testing of the product or service produces significantly different results, showing the actual users of this product are younger, single and race is no issue.
+But, in actuality, the testing of the product or service produces significantly different results, showing the actual users of this product are younger, single, and the race is no issue.
 By targeting the wrong demographics, the campaign funds can be depleted quickly and the advertising can fall on deaf ears.

 That's why you'll want to test the product early on different demographics and use this information to dictate the target audience of the campaign being created.
 Many advertisers do this by hosting focus groups.
 This is a diverse group of people made up of different demographics chosen to test and discuss a product before its launch.

 But it should be noted that although focus groups can help determine the kind of people who will use the product, or what they would do to improve it, focus groups can play havoc with actual advertising campaign creative.
 Often, they are too small a segment of the chosen demographic to give an adequate response, and may often be swayed by a poor focus group host, or an overly-aggressive member of the group.